-The Saturday and Sunday before Patriots Day, the Minute Man National Historical Park holds a series of ceremonies, tours and other events to mark various parts of the Battles.
-All of these events are free.
-The Town of Lexington’s seasonal trolley tour, The Liberty Ride, will run tours throughout the weekend, as well as all weekends in April and May, 2012; and daily May 28 through October 28.
+The Town of Lexington’s seasonal trolley tour, The Liberty Ride, will run tours throughout the weekend, as well as all weekends in April and May, 2014; and daily May 28 through October 28.
 The tour begins at the National Heritage Museum, and follows the story of the Battle of Lexington & Concord from Lexington to Concord’s North Bridge and back on a 90-minute loop.
 Ticket prices are listed on the Liberty Ride website.
 The Lexington Minutemen reenact various parts of the Battle retreat on Saturday, from Parker’s Revenge at 1:00 p.m. in Lexington Center (where Captain Parker and his men had their retribution for the morning massacre) to the Tower Park Battle at 3:30-5:00 p.m. near the Munroe Tavern on Massachusetts Avenue.
 Viewing is free.
 Parker’s Revenge Battle Demonstration 2 p.m.
-Near Minute Man Visitor Center 250 North Great Road, Lincoln Reenactment of what is known as the “second battle of Lexington”.
+Near Minute Man Visitor Center 250 North Great Road, Lincoln is the reenactment of what is known as the “second battle of Lexington”.
 The Jason Russell House, in Arlington, site of the bloodiest fighting on the first day of the American Revolution, will be open for tours from 1:00 pm to 3:00 pm.
 The Jason Russell House is owned by the Arlington Historical Society.
 It is located at 7 Jason Street (at the corner of Jason Street and Massachusetts Avenue) in Arlington Center.
 It is accessible by MBTA bus route 77.

 In past years, on the eve of Patriots Day, Boston National Historical Park has recreated Paul Revere’s famous row across the Charles River to Charlestown – where he began his famous Midnight Ride.
 Historical talks and patriotic songs begin around 7:00 at the Charlestown Navy Yard Visitor Center, but Revere doesn’t arrive until around 8:00 p.m.
 Check the Boston National Historical Park website first, to ensure this event is planned for this year.
 This event is free.